-Around 11.5m people in the UK must complete a tax return for the last tax year which finished on 5 April 2019.
-The deadline to submit returns is 31 January 2020.
-Last year, more than 735,000 people left it until the deadline day to file their returns and a further 700,000 people missed the deadline.
+Around 11.5m people in the UK must complete a tax return for the last tax year which finished on 5 April 2020.
+The deadline to submit returns is 31 January 2021.
+Last year, around 960,000 people missed the deadline.

 Here, we explain who needs to complete a return, how you might be missing out on valuable pension tax relief if you don’t fill one in, what sort of information you’ll need to gather together, and where to go for more help.